4paradigm/OpenMLDB/docs/en/install_deploy.md

 **Notice:**
 * The endpoint cannot use 0.0.0.0 and 127.0.0.1.
-* If the domain name is used here, all the machines where the client using openmldb is located must be equipped with the corresponding host.
+* If the domain name is used here, all the machines with OpenMLDB clients must be configured with the corresponding host.
 Otherwise, it will not be accessible.
-* The configuration of zk_cluster and zk_root_path is consistent with that of Nameserver.
+* The configuration of `zk_cluster` and `zk_root_path` is consistent with that of Nameserver.

 #### 3 Start the service